Neko-Nik-Org/NIKL-Core/SUPPORT.md

 ## How to get help

 Use GitHub issues for **bug reports** and **feature requests**.
 For general questions, please use [GitHub Discussions](https://github.com/Neko-Nik/NIKL-Core/discussions).
+Or join the [Neko Nik Discord server](https://discord.gg/PYqHVUGdwv) to ask questions in the respective channel.
 This is the best way to get help with the NIKL project.

 ## How to ask for help